harness/harness/README.md

 ## REST API

 This project includes a swagger specification.
 When you run the application, you can access the swagger specification by navigating to `http://localhost:3000/swagger` in your browser (for raw yaml see `http://localhost:3000/openapi.yaml`).
+For registry endpoints, currently swagger is located on different endpoint `http://localhost:3000/registry/swagger/` (for raw json see `http://localhost:3000/registry/swagger.json`).
+These will be later moved to the main swagger endpoint.

 For testing, it's simplest to just use the cli to create a token (this requires gitness server to run):